Lifeguard

 I have trouble swimming under water with my eyes closed.
 I want to see where I'm at, I will be doing it again and I want to be ready. what should I do?

-Asked by Aaron about 6 years ago
+Asked by Aaron over 6 years ago

 Are you a hero?